-Gospel-Centered – We believe the Gospel speaks to all of life, but many Christians are unaware how to connect the Gospel to their day-to-day lives.
-We aim to serve the body of Christ by helping our students to perceive, understand, and make those Gospel connections.
+Gospel-Centered – We believe the gospel speaks to all of life, but many Christians are unaware of how to connect the gospel to their day-to-day lives.
+We aim to serve the body of Christ by helping our students to perceive, understand, and make those gospel connections.
 The practical elements of this program are the hardest, but the most rewarding.

 Elements of the Program

 |01||–||Systematic Theology||Practical studies through all the major doctrines.|